Collegiate Gothic: 21st-century revival

 A number of colleges and universities have commissioned major new buildings in the Collegiate Gothic style in recent years.
 These include Princeton University's Whitman College, designed by Porphyrios Associates, and Benjamin Franklin College and Pauli Murray College, both designed by Robert A.M.
 Stern Architects, at Yale University.
-The University of Southern California's USC Village was created as an inexpensive post-modern nod to collegiate revival.
+The University of Southern California's USC Village was created as a less expensive post-modern nod to Collegiate Gothic revival.
 (Harley Ellis Devereaux, 2017).